MobProgramming/MobTimer.Python/README.md

 Run BuildMobTimer.py

 # Kanban
+* Make it easy to track time actually working
+  * enable/disable time tracking via a config file
+  * define time types in the conf file
+  * log when mobber added and removed
+  * replace continue button with tracking type
   * Create plugin infrastructure (to interface with Clockify, etc.)
-* Type into the minutes and seconds
+* Allow typing into the minutes and seconds
 * Clicking [Add mobber] should redirect cursor to typing next name
-* Flipping the order of next and driver
+* Flip the order of Next and Driver
-* Replace next with navigator
+* Replace Next with navigator
 * Make a new setup for Mac
 * Skipping someone on the timer screen should be a button not clicking the name
 * Consolidate files into a dir for moving to the './dist' folder